 Any returned field values should be immutable.

-Gets the field names present in this configuration.
+if the field name is present in this

 This identifier should be based on a build step or location so the user can identify its correspondence to a build task.
 It is best if it's unique for a given IDE configuration type.